{{ summaryHeading }}

 Why can the hitch pass while payload fails?

 The hitch rating checks the towing hardware.
-Payload margin checks how much tow-vehicle carrying capacity remains after tongue load and rear cargo are added.
+Payload checks how much carrying capacity remains in the tow vehicle after tongue load and rear cargo are counted.

 Glossary:

-The downward force the trailer coupler places on the hitch.
+The downward force applied by the trailer coupler to the hitch ball or scale point.

 Payload margin

-Remaining tow-vehicle carrying capacity after tongue load and rear cargo are counted.
+Remaining tow-vehicle payload after current tongue load and rear cargo are counted.

 References: